mira-labs/rescheduler-7A63SNcHl8/README.md

         }{questionnaire, schedule}
     }()
     ```
-7. Channel Selection
+8. Channel Selection

    The select statement is used to wait for either the successful completion of finding both the questionnaire and schedule `(resultCh)` or an error `(errorCh)`.
-   Also the first operation is to set the questionnaire status to `complete`.
+   Also, the first operation is to set the questionnaire status to `complete`.

    ```go
     select {